 Editorial: Memorial Day

-It is a nuanced weekend.
-Its original purpose, less clear today than when it began in 1868, was to honor those who had died in the Civil War.
-Three years after the war ended, on May 5, 1868, Maj.
+Three years after the Civil War ended, on May 5, 1868, Maj.
 Gen. John Logan, the head of the Grand Army of the Republic, an organization of Union veterans, called for the establishment of Decoration Day.
-The Civil War was still fresh in people’s minds and still hurt in their hearts.
-More Americans were killed than in any previous war.
-Decoration Day was to be held on May 30, a date free of major battles during the war so as not to recall the horrors of a specific date.
+The Civil War was still fresh in people’s minds, and the hurt was still in their hearts.
+More Americans were killed in the Civil War than in any previous war.
+Decoration Day was to be held on May 30, a date when there were no major battles during the war.

-Gen. Logan ordered his posts to decorate the graves of the fallen soldiers “with the choicest flowers of springtime” and urged: “We should guard their graves with sacred vigilance.
+Gen. Logan ordered his posts to decorate graves “with the choicest flowers of springtime” and urged: “We should guard their graves with sacred vigilance.
 Let pleasant paths invite the coming and going of reverent visitors and fond mourners.
 Let no neglect, no ravages of time, testify to the present or to the coming generations that we have forgotten as a people the cost of a free and undivided republic.”

-Indeed, more than 5,000 people gathered for the first observance of Decoration Day, held at Arlington National Cemetery.
+Indeed, more than 5,000 people gathered for the first observance of Decoration Day that was held at Arlington National Cemetery.
 It was rich with symbolism.
 The former home of Confederate Gen. Robert E. Lee had become a burial ground for fallen soldiers.
 In 1868 Union Gen. and Mrs. Ulysses S. Grant presided over the ceremonies that included speeches on honor and healing as a nation.
-Children from the Soldiers’ and Sailors’ Orphan Home and members of the Grand Army of the Republic then walked through the cemetery, placing flowers on the graves of both Union and Confederate graves and singing hymns.
+Afterward, children from the Soldiers’ and Sailors’ Orphan Home and member of the Grand Army of the Republic walked through the cemetery, placing flowers on the graves of both Union and Confederate graves while singing hymns.

 Memorial Day ceremonies quickly spread throughout the country, with state legislatures passing proclamations and the military adopting regulations for proper observance at their facilities.
 After World War I, the day was expanded to honor all who gave their lives defending America.
 Finally, in 1971, Congress declared the last Monday in May to be the official Memorial Day and a national holiday.

-Today we can all benefit from reacquainting ourselves with Memorial Day’s origin and meaning.
+Today, we can all benefit from reacquainting ourselves with Memorial Day’s origin and meaning.
 Men and women have died defending our nation from the time of the revolution until today.
-Each sacrifice was a son or daughter, and chances are very good that more recently they were also a father or mother.
-Each leaves behind an indelible mark, a void that will remain mostly unfilled by their loved ones.
-Nineteenth century clergyman Henry Ward Beecher said of those who died in battle: “They hover as a cloud of witnesses above this Nation.”
+Each sacrifice was a son or daughter, and chances are good that more recently they were a father or mother.
+Each leaves behind an indelible mark, a void that will remain mostly unfilled.
+Nineteenth century clergyman Henry Ward Beecher said of those that died in battle: “They hover as a cloud of witnesses above this Nation.”
 That is a comforting thought.